fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

   If you tried to supply '--foo' as a value rather than a flag, use '-- --foo'
 ```

-If we do `cargo run -- --foo`, then things work. `--` here is a special argument that tells `cargo` to interpret everything after it as positional arguments, not as flags.
+If we do `cargo run -- --foo`, then things work. `--` here is a special argument that tells `cargo` to interpret everything after it as positional arguments, even if it starts with a `-`.

 What does the shell do with `--`?
 Hopefully the answer is obvious: nothing.
 This is not a metacharacter.
-Using `--` to separate arguments from flags is a convention used by many programs, the shell doesn't care about it.
+Using `--` to separate arguments from flags is just a convention used by many programs; the shell doesn't care about it.

 ## Example 2: Escaping quotes